Netec-Mx/mslearn-azure-ml/Instructions/03-Make-data-available.md

 1. Verify that the notebook uses the **Python 3.10 - AzureML** kernel.
 1. Run all cells in the notebook.

-## Optional: Explore the data assets
+##  Task 6: Optional: Explore the data assets

 **Optionally**, you can explore how the data assets are stored in the associated Storage Account.